What is a lung scan?

 You may also need a lung scan if your healthcare provider thinks you may have:

-- Chronic lung disease, such as emphysema or chronic obstructive pulmonary disease (COPD)
+- Chronic lung disease, such as emphysema or COPD

 - Tumors or other blockages in the lungs or airways

-Your provider may have other reasons to recommend a lung scan.
+Your healthcare provider may have other reasons to recommend a lung scan.

 What are the risks of a lung scan?